yjang43/yjang43.github.io/_posts/2021-03-22-weight-tying-lm.md

 layout: blog
 ---

-An input embedding layer is most commonly tied with an output embedding layer in the current language model neural network.
+An input embedding layer is most commonly tied with an output embedding layer in the current neural network language model (NNLM).
-This is because Press and Wolf (2017) proved the efficiency of tying weights in those two layers in the paper called, _"Using the Output Embedding to Improve Language Model"_.
+This is ever since Press and Wolf (2017) proved the efficiency of tying weights in those two layers in the paper called, _"Using the Output Embedding to Improve Language Model"_.
-I always had wondered would there be any trade off by deciding to tie the embeddings, and this paper answered my question by experimentally proving there is no side-effect to worry about.
+I always had wondered would there be any trade off by tying the embeddings, and this paper answered my question by experimentally proving that there are no side-effects to worry

 ### Benefits
 __The first benefit of weight tying comes in mind is the reduced number of parameters.__
-Within a neural networks langauge model (NNLM) Press and Wolf suggest, it shows upto 51% decrease in the number of parameters.
+Within a NNLM Press and Wolf suggest, it shows upto 51% decrease in the number of parameters.
 This is the case where three-way weight tying is done in machine translation model, as same weights are shared across input embedding of encoder, input embedding of decoder, and output embedding of decoder.
-Generally, I believe this much of parameter reduction is not the case for current deeper architectures.
+Generally, however, I believe this much of parameter reduction is not the case for the most recent deeper architectures.
-However, as a result of this, it does not only show efficiency in computation of training but also prevents overfitting shown by less perplexity in validation set.
+And yet, as a result of this, it does not only show efficiency in computation of training but also prevents overfitting with less perplexity in validation set.

 <p align="center">
     <img src="/assets/img/weight_tying.png" alt="weight tying"  width="80%"/>